daniilio/Linux-Shell/README.md

 # Linux-Shell
-A fully functional Linux command-line interface implemented in C!
+A custom Linux command-line interface implemented in C!

 ---